magicblock-labs/Solana.Unity-Core/README.md

       - Name Service Program
       - Shared Memory Program

-For the sake of maintainability and sometimes due to the size and complexity of some other programs, this repository will only contain Solana's Native Programs and Programs who are part of the SPL, for a list of other commonly needed programs see below:
+For the sake of maintainability and sometimes due to the size and complexity of some other programs, this repository will only contain Solana's Native Programs and Programs which are part of the SPL, for a list of other commonly needed programs see below:

 - [Serum](https://github.com/bmresearch/Solnet.Serum/)